turkupy/turkupy.github.io/docs/adding-new-events.md

 When you are adding a new event, here's the procedure:

-1. Create a folder with the name of the event (see other events as example)
+1. Create a folder with the name of the event (see other events as example) under the correct language folder
 2. Create a markdown file index.md under the folder
 3. Add following remark to the start of the file, and fill it (again, check examples from other events):